• Skip to main content

 It is, of course, just a “tribute”, not a re-issue although the new gadget, too, features that easily recognizable ovoid shape of its case and there is some visual similarity (however passing it is) between their dials.
 Traditionally for the brand, they are relatively clean and easy to read.
-Also, there is that usual “cheapness” to it that characterizes almost all their models regardless of how expensive they are.
+In addition, there is that usual “cheapness” to it that characterizes almost all their models regardless of how expensive they are.

-Their interest in the historic timepiece is well-justified.
-The 1962 Rado DiaStar was the first wristwatch in the world that was made in scratch-resistant ceramic.
-While its core was done in usual stainless steel that ensured the device’s better structural integrity, the outer shell was produced in titanium carbide that made it more scratch-resistant (something that was important for a person in search of a casual accessory that would withstand years of daily wear and inevitable abuse) and also provided the piece with a certain “metallic” shine, which was great since for many years ceramic pieces looked like they were crafted from polished plastic.
+Yes, its core featured the usual stainless steel that ensured the device’s better structural integrity, the outer shell, however, was titanium carbide.
+The choice of material made the DiaStar way more scratch-resistant (something important for a person in search of a casual accessory that would withstand years of daily wear and inevitable abuse) and also provided the piece with a certain “metallic” shine, which was great since for many years ceramic pieces looked like crafted from cheap plastic.

 Of course, since then the brand has evolved and is now mostly associated with glossy black ceramic cases, so the D-Star Basel Special 2011 is also black: both the case and the rubber strap.